 We continue the descent and are awestruck as we start to see clouds flowing into the valley just below us, it’s an amazing feeling to realize we live above the clouds.

 As we drive down into the clouds things can get a bit foggy and the scenery changes.
 We begin to see banana plants and other tropical-looking trees and plants.
-We can feel the temperature warming and the ground levelling out, we see rice fields and large banana plantations.
+We can feel the temperature warming and the ground leveling out, we see rice fields and large banana plantations.

 Check out our Ecuador Travel Guide (it’s free)!